ptorre/crostini-lxc-cloud-containers/lxc-commands.md

   profiles:
   - default

-# Wait about 10 seconds ...
+# Wait about a minute for the image to be deleted...

 (termina) chronos@localhost ~ $ lxc storage info default
 info: